babel/website/docs/plugin-transform-for-of.md

 #### Abrupt completions

-In loose mode an iterator's `return` method will not be called on abrupt completions caused by thrown errors.
+Under the `skipForOfIteratorClosing` assumption, an iterator's `return` method will not be called on abrupt completions caused by thrown errors.

 Please see [google/traceur-compiler#1773](https://github.com/google/traceur-compiler/issues/1773) and [babel/babel#838](https://github.com/babel/babel/issues/838) for more information.